John Middleton Murry: The Adelphi

 In 1930 Max Plowman joined Murry and Sir Richard Rees in developing The Adelphi as a socialist, and later pacifist, monthly; Murry had founded it in 1923 as a literary journal (The New Adelphi, 1927–30).
 Rees edited it from 1930; Plowman took on the role in 1938.
 The Adelphi was closely aligned with the Independent Labour Party; Jack Common worked for it as circulation promoter and assistant editor in the 1930s.
-Throughout this period, Murry's then close friend and protégé, Guernsey-born G. B. Edwards, was a regular contributor to the magazine.
+Throughout this period, Murry's close friend and protégé, Guernsey-born G. B. Edwards, was a regular contributor to the magazine.
 Thanks to Murry's support, Jonathan Cape commissioned Edwards to write a book on D.H.
 Lawrence but following Lawrence's death it was never completed.

 He moved to Norfolk; to South Acre; and then, with his third marriage in 1931, to the Old Rectory, Larling.
-Murry told Antony Alpers the biographer of Katherine Mansfield that K.M.'s manuscripts had all been "dispersed to collectors" in the 1930s.
+Murry told Antony Alpers the biographer of Katherine Mansfield that her manuscripts had all been "dispersed to collectors" in the 1930s.
 He had the manuscripts of nine or ten completed stories, and when an admirer wrote to ask if he would sell a manuscript, he would reply that some land adjoining his farm in Norfolk was on the market or that he needed a tractor, so would sell one for the amount he required.

 Plowman co-founded (in 1934) and ran the Adelphi Centre.
 It was an early commune, based on a farm in Langham, Essex bought by Murry.
 Short-lived in its original conception, it ran a Summer School in August 1936 that was stellar: George Orwell spoke on "An Outsider Sees the Distressed Areas" on 4 August, with Rayner Heppenstall in the chair.
 Other speakers were Steve Shaw, Herbert Read, Grace Rogers, J. Hampden Jackson, N. A. Holdaway (a Marxist theorist and schoolmaster, and a director of the centre), Geoffrey Sainsbury, Reinhold Niebuhr, Karl Polanyi, John Strachey, Plowman and Common.

 By 1937 the commune had collapsed, and the house, 'The Oaks', was turned over to some 60 Basque refugee children under the auspices of the Peace Pledge Union; they remained until 1939.